Schizotypal Personality Disorder

 Schizotypal personality disorder is an ingrained pattern of thinking and behavior marked by unusual beliefs and fears, and difficulty with forming and maintaining relationships.
+This disorder is within the schizophrenia spectrum.

 As with most personality disorders, the cause of schizotypal personality disorder is unknown, but there is an increased incidence among relatives of those with the condition, as well as those whose relatives are on the schizophrenia spectrum.
 The prenatal risk factors that apply to schizophrenia are also relevant to schizotypal personality disorder, including maternal exposure to certain viruses.

 Drug use may be a contributing factor for people already at risk of developing this disorder due to an underlying genetic predisposition.
+The environment can play a role in risk as well.
+The risk is higher for a child who experiences trauma, abuse, neglect, and high stress.

 Behavioral modification, a cognitive-behavioral treatment approach, can allow schizotypal personality disorder patients to remedy some of their bizarre thoughts and behaviors.
 Recognizing abnormalities by watching videotapes and meeting with a therapist to improve speech habits are two effective methods of treatment.